JasonHoku/eden-performance-boost-research/ReadMe.md

 =============================================
-Step1 Installing DGVOODOO
+Step 1 Installing DGVOODOO
 =============================================

-Extract DGVOODOO (from this github post) to your POL folder (PlayOnline/SquareEnix/PlayOnlineViwer) and paste files into the folder.
+Extract DGVOODOO from this github post to PlayOnline/SquareEnix/PlayOnlineViwer. (some older/other install methods may lead to needing the DGVOODOO files in another location...
+Either besides pol.exe , polboot.exe or the bootloader.
+(EdenXI.exe)

 Launch dgVoodooCpl.exe as Administrator once for it to create a config file.

 =============================================
-Step2 Installing D3Dcompiler
+Step 2 Installing D3Dcompiler
 =============================================

 Do not overwrite the dll (skip this step) if d3dcompiler_47.dll already exists on your primary disk in either Windows/System32/ or Windows/SysWOW64/.